rarioj/web3d-playground/README.md

 ## Setup

 This playground requires a minimal setup without additional JavaScript local tools (no `node_modules`).
-The `index.html` file must be served under HTTP as some features will not work using the file protocol.
-Thus, a web server is needed.
+The `index.html` file must be served under an HTTP server.
+Some features will not work using the standard file protocol, so a web server is needed.

 The quickest way to run a web server is to install the `live-server` package globally and run it in the project root directory.